 Your well-being is our top priority!
 The Office of Health Promotion and Education is working remotely this semester, but we are still available to you!
 Check out this website for well-being presentations, videos, and ways to contact us.
 You will be able to receive support or engage with FIRE Place Resource and Support Center, Wellness Workshops, Western H.E.R.O.E.S., Gentlemen United, Sexual Health Peer Educators, Alcohol and Other Drugs Risk Reduction, and “We Choose to End Sexual Violence” via e-mail, phone, video, social media, or distance education platforms.

-We will be posting virtual well-being workshops during distance education.
-Continue to check back for new topic additions each week.
+We will be posting virtual well-being workshops.
+Continue to check back for new topic additions.
 Check out our facebook for short videos about well-being too!

 During this time, e-mail or phone is the most effective way for us to connect with you, and supporting you is our utmost priority.
 Please call our main office number at (269) 387-3263 and leave a message so we can call you back as soon as possible.
 Direct contact information for staff members can be found on our directory link.
 Thank you for your patience and be well!